hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 <details>
-  <summary>📊 <strong>Query 05: Average number of transactions per user that made a purchase in July 2017</strong></summary>
+  <summary>🚀 <strong>Query 05: Average number of transactions per user that made a purchase in July 2017</strong></summary>

 ****

-*Purpose*: Measure customer loyalty and repeat purchase behavior.
+***Purpose***: Measure customer loyalty and repeat purchase behavior.
 It is the basis for designing customer retention, upsell, and loyalty programs

 ```sql
 select